 What do you like to do in your free time, Urvi?

 I love to cook and spend time with friends and family (though that’s unfortunately limited these days).
-But, hopefully when the pandemic is over I can go back to inviting everyone over for fancy meals, it’s always fun and rewarding to try a recipe and find that my friends love eating it, as a part of a night where we can laugh and just connect more.
+But, hopefully, when the pandemic is over I can go back to inviting everyone over for fancy meals, it’s always fun and rewarding to try a recipe and find that my friends love eating it, as a part of a night where we can laugh and just connect more.
 I also love to travel and read as much as time allows!
 My goal is to travel as much as I can (hopefully even once a month, even if they’re road trips over the weekend) once I’m vaccinated and it’s safer for others to travel.

 Tell about an amazing trip you took.
 Where did you go and what did you enjoy most?

 I am fortunate to have family in so many different places, so visiting them is always fun.
 One particular trip was with my family to visit some distant relatives in Norway.
-We went in the middle of June, so although it was a little cold still, we got to see daylight until about 11pm every day, it was truly amazing.
+We went in the middle of June, so although it was a little cold still, we got to see daylight until about 11 pm every day, it was truly amazing.
 The night lasted only a few hours.
-Besides that, it was very fun to see the fjords and natural beauty in the country, and learn a little Norwegian from my family (which I have now forgotten, unfortunately.)
+Besides that, it was very fun to see the fjords and natural beauty in the country and learn a little Norwegian from my family (which I have now forgotten, unfortunately.)
 I would love to go back and explore more with the seemingly endless sunlight, so never in the winter!

 Is there something exciting you are working on now?
 What is it and why did you choose to start it?

 I’m very fortunate to be working towards getting my educational doctorate right now.
-I am in a teaching and learning program with a focus on curriculum, policy and advocacy, where I’m learning to understand the integration between all three, and how education can empower students when it also addressed the needs beyond just career placement.
-I am going to focus my dissertation work on understanding how to implement teaching methods which help students understand math on a more logical, intuitive level rather than just completing a set of steps.
-I won’t be finished for a couple years still, but in the meantime I am really enjoying the coursework as it guides the work I do in my full-time job, and helps how well I tutor students.
+I am in a teaching and learning program with a focus on curriculum, policy, and advocacy, where I’m learning to understand the integration between all three, and how education can empower students when it also addressed the needs beyond just career placement.
+I am going to focus my dissertation work on understanding how to implement teaching methods that help students understand math on a more logical, intuitive level rather than just completing a set of steps.
+I won’t be finished for a couple of years still, but in the meantime, I am really enjoying the coursework as it guides the work I do in my full-time job, and helps how well I tutor students.